Listen to this article

 To estimate the potential savings from a 0% balance transfer, you can use the following formula:

-[ \text{Savings} = (\text{Interest on current card}) - (\text{Balance transfer fee๐ก Definition:One-time charge (3-5%) to transfer debt to 0% APR card. $5K balance = $150-250 fee.
+[ \text{Savings} = (\text{Interest on current card}) - (\text{Balance transfer fee💡 Definition:One-time charge (3-5%) to transfer debt to 0% APR card. $5K balance = $150-250 fee.
 Must save more than fee to make transfer worthwhile.} + \text{Interest after intro period}) ]

 Where:

 - Balance transfer fee: Typically 3% to 5% of the transferred amount.
+Some cards occasionally offer no balance transfer fees, which can significantly boost your savings.

 - Interest after intro period: Any interest accrued if the balance isn't paid off before the intro period ends.
+This is crucial to consider, as the standard APR can be significantly higher than your original card's rate.

 Real-World Examples